avatorl/M/fx/README.md

 Call Open AI API from Power Query.
 Supports structured output.
 [Read more...](https://www.powerofbi.org/2024/10/06/m-language-function-to-call-open-ai-api-from-power-query/)

 ### [fxErrorCheckForDuplicates.m](https://github.com/avatorl/M/blob/master/fx/fxErrorCheckForDuplicates.m)
 Check if the specified column in the InputTable contains duplicate values.
 Returns the InputTable if no duplicates are found; otherwise, raises an error.
+Can be used for data validation.

 ### [fxGetListOfAllErrReplacements.m](https://github.com/avatorl/M/blob/master/fx/fxGetListOfAllErrReplacements.m)
 Build a list of all table columns for Table.ReplaceErrorValues()